fongway94/autonomous_bursa_agentV3.1/HandBook/PROJECT_HANDBOOK.md

 3. **If it adds a new SQLite table, ensure it's covered by the Gist backup automatically** (it is — entire DB is backed up)
 4. Update `PROJECT_HANDBOOK.md` (this file) section 4 and section 6
 5. Update `USER_GUIDE.md` if user-facing
+6. **If it makes an external HTTP/network call, it MUST have an explicit `timeout=` kwarg** (v3.1.10 invariant; the watchdog is the safety net, not the first line of defence)

 ### When changing defaults
 1. Update `db.py` schema seed